LearnersGuild/interview-challenge-practice-random/README.md

 This is an app that generates a Practice Phase interview from randomly chosen interview pieces and a randomly chosen database.
 The possiblities are endless!
 (Or at least combinatorial.)

-## To create an interview version for a learner
+## To generate a challenge for a learner

 0. If this is your first time working with this app:
    - Clone or fork the repo